 Is Pumpkin A Superfood?

-This fruit (yeah, I was surprised too but it is indeed a fruit) has garnered superfood status because it is so nutrient-dense.
+This fruit (yeah, I was surprised too but it is indeed a fruit, not a vegetable) has garnered superfood status because it is so nutrient-dense.

-There are many reasons to add pumpkins to your list of staples and what I’m trying to foreshadow is…it’s more than just for trendy drinks!
+There are many reasons to add pumpkins to your list of staples (like the 7.1 grams of fiber per cup) and what I’m trying to foreshadow is…it’s more than just for trendy drinks!
 Keep reading to find out why.

 Does Pumpkin Help With Inflammation?